bergesinstitute/graf-method/book-3-unit-8.md

 💂 A direct object is a person or thing that receives the action of the verb.
 Many verbs cannot have an object: *swim, work...* (you can't swim or work something or someone).
-But many verbs usually have an object: *buy, cook, watch,* etc.
+But many verbs usually have an object: *to buy, to cook, to watch,* etc.

 *Yo compro una casa.*